Ethan0079/netcore5-jwt/README.md

 ## Running the project ##

-The solution contains a _Test_ project with four integration tests validating the application behaviour.
-You can run the tests from Visual Studio 2017 or by typing `dotnet test` in a command window.

 If you want to interactively test the application, you can use [Postman](https://www.getpostman.com/) or any other Http client.

 1. Run the project from Visual Studio 2017 or by typing `dotnet run` in a command window